dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

  2 The digit on the die
  3 The orientation relative to the top of the square in canonical form

-If  `excludeOrientationOfFaces` is set to `true` set to true, the orientation character (the third member of each triple) will be set to "?" before the canonical form is determined (the choice of the top left corner that results in the human readable form earliest in the sort order) and "?" will be the third character
+If `excludeOrientationOfFaces` is set to `true`, the orientation character (the third member of each triple) will be set to "?" before the canonical form is determined (the choice of the top left corner that results in the human readable form earliest in the sort order) and "?" will be the third character